Update: We switched video players, which we hope will solve our recent video-freezing issues.

 Finally, our book has instruction specifically for the bass.

-Buy an Electronic Tuner
+Buy a Tuner (Updated)

 Reference Pitches